SRI-CSL/radler/examples/controller_gateway/README.rst

 Controller_Gateway
 ==================

-This example demonstrates how to write a gateway to forward back and forth messages between the radler world and a local sandboxed ROS.
+This example demonstrates how to write a gateway to forward back-and-forth messages between Radler world and a local sandboxed ROS.

-The radler world is defined in the radl_files folder.
-It consists of a radl description containing three nodes.
+Radler world is defined in the radl_files folder.
+It consists of .radl description containing three nodes.
 A device stub publishing an integer, an actuator stub subscribing to a float and a gateway node for an external controller node, forwarding device msgs to it and forwarding actuators msgs from it.

 To complete the example, a stub of a sandboxed ROS controller node is also provided in the sandboxed_ros_controller folder.

-There are basically two interesting files, the gateway.radl description of the radler system which defines the gateway node and the associated gateway.h file implementing the actual gateway.
+There are basically two interesting files, the gateway.radl description of Radler system which defines the gateway node and the associated gateway.h file implementing the actual gateway.

-To generate the files from the radl description, do:
+To generate the files from .radl description, do:

 ::